piyush123kothari/sorting-visualizer/README.md

 # sorting-visualizer
-This is a my sorting visual project.
+Sorting Visualizer is a development project.It involves creating an interactive application,that allow user to visualize different sorting algorithms.